Analysis | Where Are We in Hunting for the Covid Coronavirus’s Origin?

 10. What further research is needed?

 There was a large network of farms supplying wildlife to Wuhan markets, including from suppliers located in areas where bats are known to harbor coronaviruses.
 The WHO mission said further research should involve tracing these products to their source and testing other animals there, as well as their surroundings and people living nearby.
-This now looks unlikely to happen.
-While the WHO’s scientific advisory group was slated to meet in June 2022, the second phase of its investigation has been shelved, the scientific journal Nature reported in February 2023.
-WHO officials said they are still pursuing information on the origins of Covid, though it’s becoming more difficult as time passes.
+WHO officials have said they are still pursuing information on the origins of Covid, though it’s becoming more difficult as time passes.

 --With assistance from Madison Muller and Riley Griffin.